 Are you looking to automate emails in WordPress?

-In this article, we’ll show you how to send automated emails in WordPress to streamline your workflow and grow your business.
+In this article, we will show you how to send automated emails in WordPress to streamline your workflow and grow your business.

 Why Send Automated Emails in WordPress?